-It’s only limited by your imagination, so don’t be afraid to adapt it to your theme!
+It’s only limited by your imagination, so don’t be afraid to adapt these rice krispie cake ideas to your theme!
 (You can even make your rice krispie cake chocolate by using Cocoa Krispies!)

 To make our krispie treat cake, we adapted the original Rice Krispies Treat recipe and added an additional cup of marshmallows to make the treats more pliable and chewy.

 After we pressed the Rice Krispies treats into the prepared pan to mold it, we removed it and then drizzled Wilton Candy Melts on the cake.

 The Wilton Candy Melts come in different colors, but they are flavored as white chocolate (so the color doesn’t change the flavor).